wagtail/wagtail/README.md

 Wagtail supports:

-* Django 1.11.x, 2.0.x and 2.1.x
+* Django 2.0.x and 2.1.x
 * Python 3.4, 3.5 and 3.6
 * PostgreSQL, MySQL and SQLite as database backends

-Previous versions of Wagtail (1.13 and earlier) additionally supported Python 2.7.
+Previous versions of Wagtail (1.13 and earlier) additionally supported Python 2.7 and Django 1.x.

 ---